 - Spray-and-pray with a filter.
 Narrowing by firmographics feels like targeting.
 In practice, it is bulk outreach to a slightly smaller bulk list.
 The conversion math does not change until you add intent.

 A signal-based ICP has three layers.
 Each layer narrows your list and increases the probability that a prospect responds.
+This is the mechanism behind signal-based outreach, applied at the account-selection stage instead of the messaging stage.

 | Dimension | Static ICP | Signal-Based ICP |